Seneca-ICTOER/OSL745/docs/Labs/lab10.md

 #### Review options

-Scroll down and click Launch.
+Review all settings and ensure they match the instructions above.
+Once you hit **Submit**, the application will take several minutes to create.

 ### Create the application.

+click **Submit** when ready.

 While you wait for the creation to complete, check your e-mail to confirm your notification subscription.

-## Task 5: Site Configuration
+## Investigation 3: Accessing Wordpress

-Open the URL presented in the Wordpress EBS instance and begin the site setup.
+Open the URL presented in the Wordpress EBS instance.
+You should see your blog post from Lab 9!
+Why?

-### Site Information

-Set the following site information:

-1. Site Title: **OPS345 - A2 your name**
-1. Username: **_yourSenecaUsername_**
-1. Password: **Choose a strong password** (do not reuse the DB password!)
-1. Your Email: **_yourSenecaEmailAddress_**
-1. Search engine visibility: **Unchecked**

-## Task 6: Blog Posts

-_Delete the first template post._ In your own words, answer the following questions in individual blog posts:
+> If you get a message indicating a failure to connect, make sure you zipped the **wordpress** folder and it's contents only.
+You can rezip the file and click **Upload and deploy** if necessary.

-### Blog Post: 1
+### Blog Post:
+Add a blog post detailing the following:

-How did you find this assignment?
-What was the most difficult part of this assignment for you?
-What was the easiest part for you?
+- How did you find this lab?
+- What was the most difficult part for you?

-### Blog Post: 2

-In the context of this assignment, briefly describe the function of the following:

-1. VPCs
-1. Subnets
-1. Security groups
-1. Route tables
-1. Internet gateways

-## Assignment Submission

-As with your previous assignment, your work will be evaluated by accessing your site directly.

-To formally submit, you must include the following in a word document:

-1. The URL of your new site.
-(The main public landing page, not the admin view.)

-Plus screenshots showing:

-1. 4 new subnets (Public Subnet 1, Public Subnet 2, Private Subnet 1 & Private Subnet 2)
-1. Route Table
-1. Internet Gateway have been created.
-1. A single full-browser screenshot showing your active and complete Wordpress blog.
-1. Attach a single full-browser screenshot showing Blog Post 1.
-1. Attach a single full-browser screenshot showing Blog Post 2.
+- What was the easiest part for you?
+- How did you find this course?

-Once submitted, you can leave your Elastic Beanstalk application running, but **shutdown your Learner Lab environment**.
+Leave your Elastic Beanstalk instance running, but shut down your learner lab.
+Try accessing your wordpress install.
+It should still be accessible.

+## Lab 9 Sign-Off (Show Instructor)

+Show your professor the following:

+- Your blog post.

+## Exploration Questions

+1. What is Elastic Beanstalk
+1. How is this lab similar to the wordpress install in **Lab 9** and **Assignment 1**?
+How is it different?